Skip to main content

 Informal STEM education is designed for everyone!
 NISE Network creates materials that educators and STEM professionals can share with lifelong learners of all ages and backgrounds.

-NISE Network is committed to promoting inclusive, equitable, and accessible opportunities for diverse learners to engage in STEM.
+NISE Network is committed to promoting opportunities for lifelong learners to engage in STEM.

 By gathering, studying, and sharing evidence about what works best, the Network is continually improving in its efforts to involve all people in learning about and contributing to STEM.